-Supervised Clinical Practice Experience (SCPE)
+Supervised Clinical Practice Experience (SCPE) Remediation Policy

-Failure of an End-of-Rotation (EOR) Exam-defined as a score below 74.5%-will result in mandatory remediation followed by a retake of the exam within 14 days.
-To successfully complete remediation, the student must achieve a score of $\geq$ 79.5% on the retake.
-Failure to do so will require the student to repeat the rotation, resulting in a delay of graduation.

-After repeating the rotation, the student must pass the EOR exam on the first attempt with a score of ≥ 74.5%.
-Failure to pass the EOR after a repeated rotation will result in dismissal from the program.
-The highest attainable grade for a repeated rotation is 75%.

-Students are permitted a maximum of two (2) EOR exam failures during the clinical year.
-A third EOR exam failure, regardless of rotation, is grounds for dismissal from the program.

-The elective rotation may not be used to repeat a rotation for purposes of remediating a failed EOR exam.
+Failure of an End-of-Rotation (EOR) exam-a score below 74.5%-will result in remediation followed by a retake of the EOR in 14 days.
+The student must score $\geq 79.5\%$ to pass remediation; failure to do so will result in repeating of the rotation thus delay of graduation.
+After repeating the rotation, the student must pass the EOR on the first attempt with a score of $\geq 74.5\%$.
+Failure to do so will result in dismissal from the program.
+The highest recorded grade attainable will be a 75%.
+The student may fail a maximum of two (2) EOR exams.
+Failure of three (3) EOR exams is grounds for dismissal from the PA program.
+Failure of a remediation EOR exam will count toward the maximum of two (2) EOR exam failures before dismissal from the program.
+The elective rotation may not be used to repeat a rotation experience to pass an EOR exam.

-Following an EOR exam failure, the student will meet with their assigned advisor or designated program representative on Call Back Day.
-The program representative will review the exam performance and provide a list of missed content areas.
-The student will be required to complete a targeted remediation assignment addressing:
+Additionally, the student will meet with their advisor/advisor representative immediately on Call Back Day.
+The student will be provided with a list of content missed on the EOR exam.
+The student will then be required to complete a remediation assignment of missed content, including the following: 1.
+Disease state 2.
+Significant detail 3.
+Clinical presentation 4.
+Diagnosis

-- 1. Disease State

-- 2. Significant Detail

-- 3. Clinical Presentation

-- 4. Diagnosis

-- 5. Management

-The final grade for each clinical rotation course is based on the following components:

-- 1. Preceptor Evaluation

-- 2. EOR Exam

-- 3. Patient Logging Compliance

-- 4. Assignments

-- 5. Objective Structured Clinical Examination (OSCE)

-- 6. Professionalism
+Management Components included in the total score calculation for the clinical rotation course are: 1.
+Preceptor Evaluation 2.
+EOR Exam 3.
+Patient Log 4.
+Assignment 5.
+OSCE 6.
+Professionalism.

-Failure of a clinical rotation course may result from deficiencies in any of these components.
-Passing the EOR exam alone does not guarantee passing the course.
-A failed final preceptor evaluation, or concerns identified at the discretion of the Director of Clinical Education (DCE), will require repetition of the rotation.
+Failure of a clinical rotation course may occur related to a deficiency in any of the above components.
+Passage of an EOR exam does not guarantee passage of the course.
+Students will be required to repeat the rotation in the event of a failed final preceptor evaluation or at the discretion of the Director of Clinical Education.
 Other failed components (score below 74.5%) will require remediation.